servo/book/src/hacking/building-for-openharmony.md

 `hdc` is the equivalent to `adb` for OpenHarmony devices.
 You can find it in the `toolchains` directory of your SDK.
 For convenience purposes, you might want to add `toolchains` to your `PATH`.
-Among others, `hdc` can be used to open a shell or send/receive files from a device `hdc` needs to connect to a physical device via `usb`, which requires the user has permissions to access the device.
+Among others, `hdc` can be used to open a shell or transfer files between a device and the host system.
+`hdc` needs to connect to a physical device via `usb`, which requires the user has permissions to access the device.

 It's recommended to add a `udev` rule to allow hdc to access the corresponding device without needing to run `hdc` as root.